IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

 ## Example

-A manifest for a poetry reading by Canadian poet Daphne Marlatt in 2018.
+A manifest for a poetry reading by Canadian poet Daphne Marlatt in 2018 that includes an annotation describing environmental noise.
 The recording is 707 seconds long.
 {% include manifest_links.html manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" %}